-It can be hard to prove that drug possession leads to the sale of narcotics.
-However, some of the factors that the court and the arresting officer will look at include:
+It can be hard to prove that drug possession would lead to sales.
+However, the court and the arresting officer will make an argument if you possessed:

-- Possession of plastic baggies and other containers to divide the drugs into smaller quantities for sales
+- Plastic baggies and other containers to divide the drugs into smaller quantities for sales

-- If you are arrested for possession of narcotics with intent to distribute, you could be facing even more severe penalties if any of the following enhancement offenses are discovered:
+If you are arrested for possession of narcotics with intent to distribute, you could be facing even more severe penalties in the following situations:

 - If you have distributed the controlled substance to people under the age of 21